 The Prevalence of Mild Cognitive Impairment

-According to survey data, the prevalence rate of MCI is between 20% – 40% in adults ages 65 years and above in most world regions.
+, the prevalence rate of MCI is between 20% – 40% in adults ages 65 years and above in most world regions.
 Additionally, the prevalence rate is 25% for community living older adults in the United States.
 This means MCI occurs five times more frequently than dementia in the older population.

 This also means that a majority of the population is living in a state of health that, according to research, is very treatable.
 Why?
 Because using your hearing makes it stronger and more effective - and it exercises your brain, too.